About UsThe World Kuo Shu Federation: An Introduction

-Over the past thirty years, international awareness of the Chinese martial arts has been growing, and qualified instructors from China, Taiwan, Singapore, Hong Kong, etc., have brought these arts to other countries in Asia, to the Americas, to Europe, and to Africa.
+Over the past thirty years, international awareness of the Chinese martial arts has steadily increased.
+As a result, qualified instructors from such places as China, Taiwan, Singapore, and Hong Kong, have sought to propagate these arts in many other countries throughout Asia, the Americas, Europe, and Africa.
 Today, these “national arts” are available to people all over the world.
-It was the recognition of the growing global interest in Chinese martial arts, and to support the continued exchange of knowledge, that international martial arts leaders developed T.W.K.S.F. in 2002.
+It was the recognition of this growing global interest in Chinese martial arts, as well as the desire to support the continued exchange of knowledge, that prompted international martial arts leaders to develop TWKSF in 2002.

-Grandmaster Huang, Chien-Liang – a longtime instructor and promoter of martial arts – founded with broad support from noted martial arts masters world-wide.
-Prior to establishing T.W.K.S.F., Grandmaster Huang sponsored national and international martial arts tournament since 1988, currently totaling over twenty such tournaments.
-He has been instrumental in supporting tournaments in Europe, Asia and the Americas.
-T.W.K.S.F. is based outside of Baltimore, Maryland in the United States; Grandmaster Huang serves as the both the current Chairman and current President of T.W.K.S.F.
+Grandmaster Huang, Chien-Liang, a longtime instructor and promoter of martial arts, founded TWKSF with the support of noted martial arts masters from around the globe.
+Prior to establishing TWKSF, Grandmaster Huang had sponsored national and international martial arts tournaments beginning in 1988.
+Since that time, he has sponsored nearly 30 prestigious events.
+He has also been instrumental in supporting other martial arts tournaments throughout Europe, Asia, and the Americas.
+Grandmaster Huang serves as the current Chairman of TWKSF.
 In addition to his work as a promoter, Grandmaster Huang is also an accomplished instructor.
-His students have become masters in their own right, with schools in North America, South America and Europe.
-Over the past twenty years, his students have earned championship titles for national, international and world level competitions in forms demonstrations and full contact fighting.
+His students have become masters in their own right, with schools in North America, South America, and Europe.
+Over the past twenty years, his students have earned championship titles for national, international, and world level competitions in forms demonstrations and full contact fighting.

 - To develop and promote traditional Kuo Shu and its physical, mental, and ethical benefits.